-Therefore, just as the global Jewish dispersion occurred in successive stages over time (722 B.C., 586 B.C., 70 A.D., the 130's A.D., etc.), so the Jewish regathering can be seen to occur in two stages - modern and future (before the Tribulation, e.g. 1897, 1948, 1967, and then after the end of the Tribulation).
-And so, our conclusion is simple: if the regathering is in stages, and the 1st Regathering of the Jewish people to their land is the modern regathering, then how can we not say that the modern State of Israel is prophetically significant?
+The second regathering, then, which would follow a time of worldwide Jewish persecution in the Tribulation will result not only in Israel's seeking deliverance physically but also spiritually in a time of national repentance (Luke 21:25-28).
+Therefore, just as the Jewish dispersion occurred in successive stages over time (722 B.C., 586 B.C., A.D.
+70, A.D.
+115, et. al), so the Jewish regathering can be seen to occur in stages modern and future (before the Tribulation, e.g. 1897, 1948, 1967, and at the end of the Tribulation).
+If the regathering is in stages, and the first regathering of the Jewish people to their Land is the historic modern regathering, how can we not say that the modern State of Israel is prophetically significant?8

-3. Modern Israel parallels the Israel predicted to exist during the endtimes:
+#3 - Modern Israel parallels the Israel predicted to exist during the end-times